How to improve medical simulation centres

 They are crucial for medical education as practical experience is highly necessary in this field.
 As one can imagine, doctors need to have numerous hours of practice with medical procedures before they can apply them on patients

-Medical simulation centres help in improving doctor patient communication.
+Medical simulation centers enhance both verbal and non-verbal communication skills between doctors and patients.
 For example, using simulators or with actors, doctors can practice their communication skills with the patient.
 These communication skills cover a variety of different practices, from explaining the treatments, to delivering good and bad news, to obtaining information from the patient by asking questions.

 Medical Simulation centres develop joint-decision making, another communication practice that doctors need to develop particularly in countries like the Netherlands.
 The patient participates in medical decisions around their care through joint decision making.
 Effective joint decision making by doctors, which requires special training, enhances the patient’s physical and psychological well-being.